-If you’re working on a new property development, whether that’s commercial or houses or an apartment block, a strong, well thought-out property development signage strategy invariably makes the difference between a smart-looking, well organised site and one which is frankly an embarrassing eyesore, both for those who live nearby and anyone visiting.
+If you’re working on a new property development, whether that’s commercial or houses or an apartment block, a strong, well thought-out property and construction signage strategy invariably makes the difference between a smart-looking, well-organised site and one which is frankly an embarrassing eyesore, both for those who live nearby and anyone visiting.

 In 2018-19, the volume of new homes built in England reached its highest in nearly three decades, according to official statistics.
 That year, more than 240,000 housing units were added to the nation’s stock.

 So construction site signage has certainly grown in importance.
-And it’s a key factor not only in making a building development and construction site look better, but in helping to sell the new units within it.
+And it’s a key factor not only in making a building development and construction site look better but in helping to sell the new homes (or offices) within it.
 There is also a role for construction signage to play in safety at the site where work is taking place.

 What’s more, property signage strategies are evolving all the time, with an increasing number of creative ideas around for taking construction site signage beyond the merely functional covering up works, or plain directional signage.

 Hoarding signage, for example, can even incorporate plants for new garden-focused property developments, be multi-dimensional or add impact with clever use of lighting – increasingly, such installations are becoming the norm.

 Property development signage strategies involve thinking about a number of different aspects, not least with larger sites taking up several blocks or roads.
 That’s why, as specialists in the field, we at Rocket Graphics decided to produce this handy guide on what to consider when planning your property development signage.